dbj-data/dbj_c/README.md

   - were this is in `f:/machine_wide/dbj_capi`
 - Include as (for example) `#include <dbj_capi/ccommon.h> `
 - How to "wrangle" with VS Code and clang to make this work, you are qualified for :wink:

+Two software composition techniques are on the top of priorities:

+1. single header files
+   1. thus no libraries
+2. unity builds
+   1. thus faster builds

+Beware: Code in here is far from sorted and oriented in this direction, or fully documented.

 ## Notes on Style